Kaspian-TC/Simple-Memory-Model-Analyzer-CSCB09/README.txt

 Assignment 2 information
 by: Kaspian Thoft-Christensen

-How to compile code:
-gcc assignnment2.c
+Compile code using Makefile on Linux ONLY.
+Program should also work on macOS but this has not been tested.

 Purpose: The purpose of this assignment was to create a program which analysed a C file and then printed out which section of memory each variable was assigned to.
-There are some C files included in the folder called "Example C files" to test with.
+There are some C files included in the folder called "testingfiles" to test with.
 This program assumes the code is formatted for a regular C file, and will still accept C files with errors, however there is no guarentee it will run properly in that situation.